 The starting point for this new project emerged while Kate and I were together looking at a set of drawings in the Chicago Field Museum Archives in 2013.
 Collected for the World’s Fair in 1893, they observed that the oil pastel drawings, given time and archival storage, made marks through the drawings, seeping and imprinting onto the backs of papers.
 The residue was a testament to the liveliness of materials and of archives.
 These new material traces become their own archive – rather than a narrative history, they become a story of how materials interact.
 They provide a starting point to think about the anarchival within archives.

-In this research, we will explore the material agency of more than human archives to inquire into how anarchival properties of archives reveal “sensuous enchantment” (Bennett 2010) between humans and their worlds.
-How might the role of chemical reactions within archival documents reveal new meaning to be discerned in the residue that is generated by the storage of archives?
+In this research, we explore the material agency of more than human archives to inquire into how anarchival properties of archives reveal “sensuous enchantment” (Bennett 2010) between humans and their worlds.
+How might the role of chemical reactions and social relations within archives reveal the meanings of archives?

-We will explore how chemical reactions and residue – often the domain of archival conservators – become important to visual anthropology and media archaeology.
-As exploration that begins by documenting the residue of archives, found on the back of drawings and other material, Smith and Hennessy use materiality as a guiding force.
+We consider how chemical reactions and residue – often the domain of archival conservators – become important to visual anthropology and media archaeology.
+This is arts based research practice, that begins by documenting the residue of archives, found on the back of drawings and other materials.
 This provides a basis to construct alternate approaches to emphasize both the material and discursive manifestations of culture (Huhtamo and Parikka 2011).
-Using photography, itself a technology historically and structurally tied to archives, Smith and Hennessy will document the transfer of materials from one form and shape to another.
+Using photography, itself a technology historically and structurally tied to archives, we document the transfer of materials from one form and shape to another.
 As archives are understood as contained spaces of order, how does the excess of the archive – what is being generated out of the original document by nonhuman powers — show us about the role of materiality as an ongoing matter for inquiry?
 How can we give the force of materials more due? (cf. Bennett 2010).

 Jane Bennett.
 Vibrant Matter.
 Duke University Press.
 2010.